-There are 57 possible combinations (see Appendix A) involving the race categories shown above.
+There are 57 possible combinations (see "Race Combinations" in Appendix A) involving the race categories shown above.
 Thus, according to this approach, a response of "White" and "Asian" was tallied as Two or More Races, while a response of "Japanese" and "Chinese" was not because "Japanese" and "Chinese" are both Asian responses.